Autism Ontario

 To those individuals that are considering donating to Autism Ontario, please support this organisation.
 It’s through their services, their programs, their talented staff, that I’m the individual that you see before you today.
 And please, if you happen to know someone who is on the spectrum or someone who’s connected to the community, please make autism matter.

-Donate to Federated Health Charities today to support a healthier province and help create a supportive and inclusive Ontario for autism.
+Donate to Federated Health Charities today to help build a more supportive and inclusive Ontario for autistic individuals.

 Click on the button below to make a donation to Autism Ontario through Federated Health Charities